The Web Local

 -oA <basename>: Output in the three major formats at once

--v: Increase verbosity level (use twice for more effect)
+-v: Increase verbosity level (use -vv or more for greater effect)

 --open: Only show open (or possibly open) ports